Qinghai–Tibet railway: Engineering challenges

 There are many technical difficulties for such a railway.
 About half of the second section was built on barely permanent permafrost.
 In the summer, the uppermost layer thaws, and the ground becomes muddy.
 The heat from the trains passing above is able to melt the permafrost even with a small change in temperature.
 The main engineering challenge, aside from oxygen shortages, is the weakness of the permafrost.
 For areas of permafrost that are not very fragile, an embankment of large rocks is sufficient.
 Meanwhile, in the most fragile areas, the rail bed must be elevated like a bridge.
 The engineers dealt with this problem in the areas of weakest permafrost by building elevated tracks with pile-driven foundations sunk deep into the ground.
 Similar to the Trans-Alaska Pipeline System, portions of the track are also passively cooled with ammonia-based heat exchangers.

 Due to climate change, temperatures in the Tibetan Plateau may be considered to increase by an estimated two to three degrees Celsius.
 This change is sufficient to melt the permafrost and thereby affect the integrity of the entire system.
-The effects of climate change have yet to be seen.
+The effects of climate change on the railway have yet to be seen.